jeremyKisner/verbose-goggles/basic-algebra/chapterthree/LEARN.md

   - 5000 at 3% and 15000 at 5%

 # 3.34
+**The three angles of a triangle are related in a special way.
+The sum of their measures is  180°. m∠A+m∠B+m∠C=180**

 The measures of two angles of a triangle are 55 and 82 degrees.
 Find the measure of the third angle.
 - 180 = x + 55 + 82
   - x = 43

 # 3.35
+**Because the perimeter of a figure is the length of its boundary, the perimeter of  △ABC is the sum of the lengths of its three sides.
+P=a+b+c**

 The perimeter of a triangular garden is 24 feet.
 The lengths of two sides are four feet and nine feet.
 How long is the third side?
 - 24 = 4 + 9 + x
   - 11

 # 3.36
+**To find the area of a triangle, we need to know its base and height.
+The height is a line that connects the base to the opposite vertex and makes a 90° angle with the base.
+A=1/2bh,b=base,h=height**

 The area of a triangular church window is 90 square meters.
 The base of the window is 15 meters.
 What is the window’s height?
+- 90 = (1/2) 15 * h
+  - 90 = 15/2 * h
+    - h = 12